HLS Event Scheduling Update

 Once your rain plan is determined in advance, the final step is to make the rain call and communicate your final decision to the Office of Event Scheduling and Support.

-Rain calls must be made by 4pm the day prior to your event (excluding weekends) to ensure that your event runs smoothly.
+Rain calls must be made by 4pm the day prior to your event (excluding weekends and holidays) to ensure that your event runs smoothly.
 If a rain call is not made within the appropriate timeline, charges may apply for setup completed in the unused space.

 Youth Program Registration & Minors

 All youth programs involving minors under the age of 18 who are not accompanied by a parent or guardian must be registered with the Harvard Youth Protection Office.
 All requirements of the Youth Program Registration process must be completed by the Harvard event sponsor, and, once received, the TSO approval email should be forwarded to the Office of Event Scheduling and Support at email@example.com.

 All summer camps must be in compliance with the Massachusetts regulations governing summer camps, which includes all programs that self-identify as camps.

 Registration is not required for minors under the age of 18 who are accompanied by their parent or guardian while on campus.

 Per the Commonwealth of Massachusetts, a crowd manager is required for any event classified as a performance or any event where there will be live or recorded music and dancing.

 Crowd managers can be anyone from the event sponsoring organization who is 21 years of age or older and has completed the Department of Fire Service’s online Crowd Manager Training.
 First time crowd managers will need to create a new account, and training is available at any time.
 Crowd manager certificates should be filed with the Office of Event Scheduling and Support at firstname.lastname@example.org at least three business days prior to the event date.